-- 1.34 The geographical position of Winchester means that it has a common boundary with a number of neighbouring local authorities.
-Some elements of the evidence base have been jointly commissioned with those authorities that have common issues to explore. - 1.35 The nature of the District and the way it functions depends upon a variety of inter-relationships with its neighbours for employment, leisure, shopping and housing needs.
+- 1.341.32 The geographical position of Winchester means that it has a common boundary with a number of neighbouring local authorities.
+Some elements of the evidence base have been jointly commissioned with those authorities that have common issues to explore. - 1.351.33 The nature of the District and the way it functions depends upon a variety of inter-relationships with its neighbours for employment, leisure, shopping and housing needs.
 In particular, those settlements in the south of the District often look to the urban areas of Portsmouth and Fareham rather than to Winchester itself, requiring an understanding of the plans and strategies of these and other areas.
-Part of the District falls within the South Hampshire sub-region, known as the 'PUSH' area (Partnership for Urban South Hampshire) and Winchester City Council is one of the ten local authorities involved in PUSH and its associated cross-boundary joint working. - 1.36 The Council is also working closely with adjoining authorities, particularly Fareham and Havant to plan for large-scale development either crossing District boundaries or on the edge of the District. - 1.37 Two Local Enterprise Partnerships to the north and south of the District, have been established.
-This Local Plan reflects their emerging philosophies where relevant. - 1.38 More specifically, policies and proposals for the development of mineral resources and sustainable waste management across Hampshire including Winchester District are included in the Hampshire Minerals and Waste Plan www.hants.gov.uk.
+Part of the District falls within the South Hampshire sub-region, known as the 'PUSH' area (Partnership for Urban South Hampshire) and Winchester City Council is one of the ten local authorities involved in PUSH and its associated cross-boundary joint working. - 1.361.34 The Council is also working closely with adjoining authorities, particularly Fareham and Havant to plan for large-scale development either crossing District boundaries or on the edge of the District. - 1.371.35 Two Local Enterprise Partnerships to the north and south of the District, have been established.
+This Local Plan reflects their emerging philosophies where relevant. - 1.381.36 More specifically, policies and proposals for the development of mineral resources and sustainable waste management across Hampshire including Winchester District are included in the Hampshire Minerals and Waste Plan www.hants.gov.uk. - 1.37 The joint working and liaison described above positively contributes towards the 'duty to co-operate', which came into effect in November 2011 following the bringing into force of the Localism Act.
+The Council has produced a Duty to Cooperate Statement to accompany this Plan, which can be viewed on the website.